Projects per year

 Biography

+Professor Tin Tin Su is a clinically qualified public health physician and researcher with more than 20 years of working experience.
+She is passionate about improving population health via community capacity building, social epidemiology, and implementation science research.
 She is a director of the South East Asia Community Observatory (SEACO) Health & Demographic Surveillance System (HDSS) and principal investigator for a community cohort, which includes about 38,000 population.
-Professor Su has extensively leveraged HDSS data from other sites via the recently established HDSS-Asia network, where she is part of the working committee.
+Professor Su has extensively leveraged HDSS data from other sites via the HDSS-Asia network, where she is part of the working committee.

-Her research has been funded by various institutions including, the World Health Organization (WHO); Newton-Ungku Omar Fund: Academy of Science Malaysia (ASM) and Medical Research Council UK (MRC-UK); Newton Fund Impact Scheme (UKRI & MIGHT, Malaysia); MRC-UK, Global Challenge Research Fund; John Templeton Foundation (USA); Ministry of Education-Malaysia Research University Network (MRUN) and Long term Research Grant Scheme (LRGS); University Malaya Flagship project, University Malaya Research Programme (UMRP) and various internal grants from Monash University Malaysia.
+Her research has been funded by various institutions including the World Health Organization (WHO); Newton-Ungku Omar Fund: Academy of Science Malaysia (ASM) and Medical Research Council UK (MRC-UK); Newton Fund Impact Scheme (UKRI & MIGHT, Malaysia); MRC-UK, Global Challenge Research Fund; John Templeton Foundation (USA); Ministry of Education-Malaysia Research University Network (MRUN) and Long term Research Grant Scheme (LRGS); University Malaya Flagship project, University Malaya Research Programme (UMRP) and various internal grants from Monash University Malaysia.

 Research interests